Why should I filter out my own traffic?

 - Social clicks

-From your HubSpot Dashboard, navigate to Reports > Reports Settings.
+Navigate to reports settingsIn your HubSpot Marketing Basic, Professional or Enterprise account, navigate to Reports > Reports Settings.

-Scroll down to the Exclude traffic from these IP addresses section of the settings.
+Scroll down to the Exclude traffic section.
 First, you'll see that your IP address will be automatically populated.
 However, if you need help finding the IP address(es) of your co-worker(s), take a look at the step below.

 Need help finding an IP address?